 We completed a literature review and conducted a short questionnaire survey, the ‘Oxfordshire Sustainable Growth Survey 2017’, which helped to inform the workshop design.
 These were followed by two in-depth workshops, which took place in Oxford in July 2017, facilitated by Dr Chris Shaw from Climate Outreach.
 Outputs from the project will include a short report and a working paper, to be presented at the ISBE 2017 conference and at the ESRC Festival of Social Science in Belfast in November 2017.
 We have also produced a short video, in which workshop participants discuss their experiences.

-To find out more about the project, please contact: Richard Blundel
+To find out more about the 'Growing Green' project, or other work related to sustainability and enterprise, please contact: Richard Blundel